 - the amount and substantiality of the portion used in relation to the entire quoted work.
 The law does not offer any percentage or word count here that we can go by.
 That’s because if the portion quoted is considered the most valuable part of the work, you may be violating fair use.
 That said, most publishers’ guidelines for authors offer a rule of thumb; at the publisher I worked at, that guideline was 200-300 words from a book-length work in a teaching/educational context.

 - the effect of the use on the potential market for or value of the quoted work.
 If your use of the original work in any way damages the likelihood that people will buy the original work, you are in violation of fair use.
 That is: If you quote the material extensively, or in some other way that the original source would no longer be required, then you’re possibly affecting the market for the quoted work.
 (Don’t confuse this criteria with the purpose of reviews or criticism.
 If a negative review would dissuade people from buying the source, this is not related to the fair use discussion in this post.)

 To further explore what these four criteria mean in practice, be sure to read this excellent article by attorney Howard Zaharoff that originally appeared in Writer’s Digest magazine: “A Writers’ Guide to Fair Use.”

 Does this apply to use of copyrighted work on websites, blogs, digital mediums, etc?

 Technically, yes, but attitudes tend to be more lax.
 When bloggers (or others) aggregate, repurpose, or otherwise excerpt copyrighted work (whether it originates online or offline), they typically view such use as “sharing” or “publicity” for the original author rather than as a copyright violation, especially if it’s for noncommercial or educational purposes.
-I’m not talking about wholesale piracy here, but about extensive excerpting or aggregating that would not be considered OK in mass mediums.
+I’m not talking about wholesale piracy here, but about extensive excerpting or aggregating that would not be considered OK otherwise.
 In short, it’s a controversial issue.

 Note: You do not need permission to link to a website.